-This is a healthy flower that has been nourished in soil containing nutrient-rich compost.
+This story will make you bloom with pride, this is a healthy flower that has been nourished in soil containing nutrient-rich compost.

 You might think that creating compost is only for diehard recyclers – but think again.
 Those who aren’t naturally green-fingered (even those who have been known to murder the odd house plant!) can easily get involved in nourishing the soil in their neighbourhood.

 Simply contact your council and order a caddy for free then toss in banana peels, coffee grounds and food scraps from meal prep – things you normally would’ve thrown in the bin.

 Once your caddy is full, empty it in the food bin.
 It will be collected and turned into compost by Natural World Products (NWP) to be spread in local parks to help flowers to flourish.